timeplus-io/docs/docs/ingestion.md

-# Data Ingestion
+# Data Collection

-Timeplus supports multiple ways to load data into the system:
+Timeplus supports multiple ways to load data into the system, or access the external data without copying them in Timeplus:

 - [External Stream](external-stream) for Apache Kafka, Confluent, Redpanda, and other Kafka API compatible data streaming platform.
 This feature is also available in Timeplus Proton.
 - [Source](source) for extra wide range of data sources.
 This is only available in Timeplus Enterprise.
 This integrates with [Redpanda Connect](https://redpanda.com/connect), supporting 200+ connectors.